manifold-systems/manifold/docs/faq.md

 ## Troubleshooting

 #### Q: I updated to the latest Manifold IntelliJ plugin and now IntelliJ is complaining with error messages.
-What is wrong?
+What's wrong?
 You probably need to update your project dependencies to use the latest manifold release.
 If your project's dependencies are out of sync, the plugin tells you which version of manifold you need with in a warning message when you load your project.
 You can find the latest releases [here](https://github.com/manifold-systems/manifold/tags).